norabellm/norabellm.github.io/content/posts/binary-hex-decimal-math.md

 ### Base 8 or Octal

 Base 8 is clearly half of Base 16.
 It only count from one to eight.
 So when you sum `7` with `1` in turn to `10`.
 Yet another drunk math, huh?
 I admit this base could confuse you with base 10.
-In octal you can not have number `8` or `9`, which the ratio again is still `2/10` against base 10 to distiguish.
+In octal you can not have number `8` or `9`, which the ratio is still `2/10` against base 10 to distiguish.

 | Base 8 | Base 10|
 |--|--|